IBM/CAST/docs/source/cast-big-data/common-problems.rst

 If a date doesn't match the default formats (a usual culprit is epoch time or microseconds) the adminstrator will need to take action.

-CAST has two perscribed resolution patterns for this problem:
+CAST has two prescribed resolution patterns for this problem:

 1. `Fixing Timestamps in Elasticsearch`_
 2. `Fixing Timestamps in Logstash`_